grahamshaw1972/a2000Serotina/buildInstructions/README.md

 # A2000 Serotina Build Instructions

 These instructions detail the build process step by step.
+Please note, there is an interative BOM html file located in bom/a2000Serotina.html.
+You can download this file and open it in your file browser.
+This will tell you the locations of each of the components.
+However, it's pretty easy to work out where everything needs to go to be honest.
+The only slight gotcha is that J1 ( right angled pin header ) needs to be soldered to the under / back side of the PCB - see step 3.

 ### 1. Solder the Diodes